 - US Environmental Protection Agency draft report on Investigation of Ground Water Contamination near Pavillion, Wyoming

 We also have a working group focused on engaging with our elected officials and with other community groups.
 In November, 2013, the Union of Nova Scotia Municipalities passed a resolution to ask the Government of Nova Scotia to enact a province-wide moratorium on fracking.
-In September, 2014, the province passed legislation banning hydraulic fracturing except for research purposes.
+In September, 2014, the province passed legislation banning hydraulic fracturing except for research and testing purposes.